Domestic Violence Coordinated Housing Access Point (DVCHAP)

 What types of housing resources are available for possible referral?

-There are 15 King County domestic violence rapid rehousing, transitional housing, and rental assistance programs between 8 agencies.
+There are 14 King County domestic violence rapid rehousing, transitional housing, and joint programs between 8 agencies.

 The DVCHAP system does NOT include shelter programs, housing authority vouchers, and non-federally funded housing resources.